-NwaRefPtr is a typedef of ref_ptr<Nwa>.
-Defined in opennwa/NwaFwd.hpp.
+NWARefPtr is a typedef of ref_ptr<NWA> (see below).
+This is defined in wali/nwa/NWAFwd.hpp.

 State and Symbol

 These are both typedefs of wali::Key (see below).
-Both are defined in opennwa/NwaFwd.hpp.
+Both are defined in wali/nwa/NWAFwd.hpp.
 Note: the use of keys for both states and symbols means that they can be confused from a types perspective, so use caution that this does not happen.
-In addition, a future version of the library may change State and Symbol to be distinct types.